haiku/website/content/guides/virtualizing/aws.md

 ##### Creating the AMI

-Now that we have uploaded our image, we can now proceed with making a snapshot.
+Now that we have uploaded our image, we can now proceed with making a snapshot:

 ```sh
 ec2-create-snapshot \